 This method involves scanning a barcode before you handle an item in the warehouse.
 The fact is that barcodes are affordable, and human mistakes are costly.
 Therefore, it is important to have a system that lets you follow a scanning system to receive, ship, or alter an item in a business.
 It is particularly relevant for companies with more than a handful of items to handle, as it ensures efficient replenishment of inventory.

 A backorder is when a business is open to accepting orders for the stock that it does not have in the warehouse when the order is placed.
 Backordering works well for pre-launch or products that have a strong hype driving their growth.
 It is particularly relevant for products with a history or which have a celebrity driving strong word-of-mouth marketing.
 This process of ordering products that are not currently in stock is known as backordering.

 This method uses predictive analysis to forecast the possible changes in consumer demand in the future.
 In today’s business environment, it is critical to have a strong demand forecasting strategy on your side to foresee the expected changes in the marketplace.
 A good technology platform will let you access such data analytics, which can equip you to make such demand forecasts.

-Schedule a FREE demo with Unicommerce Inventory Management consultants.
+Schedule a FREE demo with Unicommerce Warehouse Management consultants.

 - Solutions, Strategies & Benefits of the D2C Business Model in 2023